MrKylinGithub/Thinking-In-Game-Development/guide-to-cocos-cyberpunk/02-structure-of-project/en.md

 ## Structure

-Next, let's take a look at the project's structure.
+Next, let's move on to the project's structure.

 ![05.png](images/05.png)